 Speech therapy exercises for kids can be fun and easily done at home with the help of parents.
-For any young child, you might want to try these fun exercises to improve their speech and language development.
+For any young child, you might want to try these fun games and exercises to improve their speech and language development.

 Oral Exercises for Improved Speech Articulation